DiviProject/Divi/documentation/SPORKS.md

 ## Changes to P2P protocol for new spork system

-In Dash or PIVX sporks are synced as part of second layer(Masternodes), before syncing masternodes and masternode-payments client requests sporks from his peers and then proceedes with masternode sync.
+In Dash or PIVX sporks are synced as part of second layer(Masternodes), before syncing masternodes and masternode-payments client requests sporks from his peers and then proceeded with masternode sync.

 Divi supports different model, since we need to know about all sporks before syncing to properly react to any consensus changes.